dsoto/WP19/outline.md

     - Revisiting the least cost assumptions in actual operation may lead to different generation allocation decisions

 - Matching generators to loads could improve SFC and operating costs
-    - A smaller generator operating at 75% load would provide X improvement
+    - A smaller generator operating at or above 75% of the rated load will bring the SFC within the range of assumptions.
-    - Running the generator at this 75% load could slow degradation and SFC increases
+    - Running the generator at this better matched load could slow degradation and SFC increases due to the incomplete combustion (wet stacking) observed at low loads.  [@Hove_Tazvinga]
-    - at $400 per kW, $1 per liter, and 300 ml/kWh, fuel cost exceeds capital cost after about 1000 hours, making generator replacement feasible (confirm)
+    - The low initial cost and high fuel cost allow this replacement to pay back quickly.

 - Replacing diesel generation with PV and battery storage could improve levelized cost
     - It is plausible that PV systems with storage can deliver electricity for less than the $2 per kWh that we observe